lkodinsson/MARS/Basic/PHB.md

 #### Controlled

 Controlled characters will perform any actions given to them by those who control them.
 The controlled character easily recognizes their actions taken while controlled as being influenced immediately after the effect wears off.
+If the controller harms the controlled character, the control is automatically broken.

+#### Crippled

+Crippled characters move at half speed.

 #### Dazed

 #### Disabled

 #### Diseased

+Diseased characters get a disadvantage to fortitude and are treated as sickened and poisoned.

 #### Distracted